 - separation of the skin from the abdominal wall

 - removing the excess fat and cutting the skin

-- If most cases formatting new belly button
+- in most cases formatting new belly button

 It might take around 6 weeks for recovery from Tummy Tuck procedures.
 You should wear a special type of post-operative compression garment or abdominal binder to encourage your skin to heal properly and reduce any swelling and thus minimising the potential risks.
-Your surgeon might recommend you to wear compression garments for at least 3 months after the procedure.
+Your surgeon might recommend wearing compression garments for at least 3 months after the procedure.